-The chief customer of the Australian pharmaceuticals industry is the federal government, which subsidises the cost of many medications through the Pharmaceutical Benefits Scheme (spending approximately eight billion dollars in the twelve months leading up to June 2016).
+The chief customer of the Australian pharmaceutical industry is the federal government, which subsidies the cost of many medications through the Pharmaceutical Benefits Scheme (PBS).
+The Budget controls overall expenditure on the PBS including the funding of new medicines and vaccines.
 Australia exports around four billion dollars worth of pharmaceuticals each year and has the world’s twelfth largest consumer market.

 Getting a new drug to the market is a lengthy and costly process – each medication that passes through a research and development phase, and proves itself in a series of carefully monitored clinical trials, is then subjected to a stringent governmental review (overseen by the Therapeutic Goods Association).